AtomicSponge/script-tray/SECURITY.md

 # Reporting Security Issues

-If you believe you have found a security vulnerability, please email `contact@wtfsystems.net`
+If you believe you have found a security vulnerability, please click `Report a vulnerablility` and submit any relevant details.